AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/ecommerce.md

 ---
 title: eCommerce integration layer with an API

-description: The integration framework includes an integration layer with an API.

-uuid: 48e01bbb-8f9e-489c-bbe4-24563e84ff35
-contentOwner: Guillaume Carlino
-products: SG_EXPERIENCEMANAGER/6.5/SITES
-content-type: reference
-topic-tags: platform
-docset: aem65
+description: The integration framework allows you to pull product data into AEM and build AEM components for commerce capabilities.
 exl-id: da63c576-34cd-40ce-81de-d7391a331364
 ---
 # eCommerce{#ecommerce}